 View our selection of links.
 They feature websites presenting global, regional and national initiatives and strategies on public health and social well-being, and websites of selected organisations and institutions.

-23 November 2021, 09.00 – 13.00 CET online
+23 November 2021, 9:00 – 13:00 CET, Online

-Across the globe people are living longer than ever before.
-In the Northern Dimension area, in a matter of less than 30 years, the life expectancy at birth has increased on average by six years and is 78.6 years as of 2018.
-A longer life is an opportunity for enjoying more experiences, for trying out diverse career paths and for making more contributions to society, but why is ageism - and self-ageism - so widespread in our societies and how do we overcome it?
+Across the globe, people are living longer than ever before.
+In the Northern Dimension area, in a matter of fewer than 30 years, the life expectancy at birth has increased on average by six years and is 78.6 years as of 2018.
+Longer life is an opportunity for enjoying more experiences, for trying out diverse career paths, and for making more contributions to society, but why is ageism - and self-ageism - so widespread in our societies and how do we overcome it?
 Together with policy makers and civil society representatives from across the region, we will discuss and seek solutions.

 We will organize the debate around two central themes with guest panels of invited experts for each of them: